iivanoo/covid-apps-observer/data/data_us/reports/resources/org.unitypoint.android.upth.virtualcare___12.0.19.010_02/report.md

 <img src="5_star_reviews_wordcloud.png" alt="org.unitypoint.android.upth.virtualcare 5 reviews"/>
 </p>

+> Doc had great beside manner.
+Love the virtual option!
+As a nursing mother it was great to not have to worry about bringing my pump to a clinic.
+My insurance covers in full so that's even better!!<br> :date: __2021-06-11 02:07:48__

 > Very easy to use and has never let me down<br> :date: __2021-06-03 20:06:16__

 > Fabulous!<br> :date: __2021-05-07 16:29:33__